 She holds a Masters degree from UCL in Educational Planning, Economics and International Development with a research specialty in Theory of Change and impact evaluation.
 She has supported and consulted to multiple animal welfare education programmes in low and middle income countries.

-She lives in Manchester with her partner and baby son, has a scruffy dog called Mo, and has a special place in her heart for Indian street dogs.
+She lives in Manchester with her partner and son, has a scruffy dog called Mo, and has a special place in her heart for Indian street dogs.

 A chat with Anna